solidjs/solid-start/docs/api/HttpHeader.md

 ### `<HttpHeader />`

-Import from `solid-start/server`.

-Use it anywhere in your component tree, and it will add the header if that part of the tree is rendered on the server.
+Import from `solid-start/server` and use it anywhere in your component tree.
+It will add the header if that part of the tree is rendered on the server.

 ```tsx twoslash
 import { HttpHeader } from "solid-start/server";